 The principal council's monitoring officer may be able to offer a mediation/conciliation role or it may be necessary to seek independent advice.
-The chair of the council should not attempt to deal with grievances or work-related performance or line management issues on their own.
-The council should delegate authority to a small group of councillors to deal with all personnel matters.

 The law requires all employers to have disciplinary and grievance procedures.
 Adopting a grievance procedure enables individual employees to raise concerns, problems or complaints about their employment in an open and fair way.